- Politics and Social Issues

 The ‘hallmark’ of immaturity is being unable to take responsibilities for one’s actions and the consequences thereof.

 “The chair did it’ he says solemnly, and if the parent has time might inquire; ‘so the chair ran across the room and knocked over the vase?'

 As a child matures, s/he realises that chairs don’t move.
 S/he will look for an animate object.

 “Mrs. Bowen threw the cookies on the floor,” he says to his mother, assuming that as she loves him more than the neighbour he will be believed.

-“Fart and look at the other guy’ is one of those standard classroom activities, and it goes on until the child reaches that level of maturity to be able to admit when he is wrong.
+This diversion goes on until the child reaches that level of maturity (if s/he reaches maturing) to be able to admit when s/he is wrong.

 Taking Responsibility/or Not